-We believe that there must be space to tell the story of EVERY body and we are grateful to those who have shared their stories with us, so that we might share them with you.
+We believe that there must be space to tell the story of EVERY body and we are grateful to those who have shared their stories with us so that we might share them with you.
 If you are struggling with an eating disorder, there is help.
-Toll free, confidential Helpline at 1-800-931-2237.
+You can reach the toll-free, confidential National Eating Disorders Association Helpline in the US at 1-800-931-2237.
 You are not alone.

 My mom was referring to my feminist activism.
 Since my senior year in high school, I had become involved with feminist organizing, forming groups and events that focused on women’s empowerment and health.
 For my Jehovah’s Witness mom, feminism was an outlandish and extreme movement, but she nonetheless became familiar with feminism through my activism.

 Her reaction was my biggest fear.
 I felt like a “hypocritical” feminist.
 Today, I understand the complexity of eating disorders and how they can impact anyone regardless of political ideology, but at the time, my mother’s reaction demonstrated something deeper.
 Her response was a clear example of how so many of us lack comprehensive eating disorder education.